 The food that gets all the national attention is the Rocky Mountain Oysters or deep fried bulls’ testicles.
 I mustered up the courage to try them once and found them to be decidedly underwhelming; the consistency of the meat was a little spongey and reminded me of the atrocity I was committing.

 Generally speaking, the food is ballpark solid but lacks anything that really makes me go Wow.
-Nor is it loaded with many examples of regional cuisine or stuff from local eateries other than maybe the green chili sausage from Hatch or the gourmet dogs from Biker Jim’s.
+Nor is it loaded with many examples of regional cuisine or stuff from local eateries other than maybe the green chili sausage from Hatch.

 National chain Famous Dave’s offers quality BBQ in leftfield.
 Smash Burger now does the burgers up in the Rooftop.
-There are several good Italian food options from the Wazee Market (probably the stand with the best stuff in the park) including wood-fired pizzas, deli sandwiches, panini, chicken parm sandwiches, Italian sausages and Italian cold cut subs.
+There’s a good wood-fired pizza joint in the Wazee Market.
 There’s always a line up at Helton’s Burger Shack.
+The Denver Cheesesteak, and the Blake Street Burrito are both satisfying.
 And the Sandlot Brewery serves up good smoked meats.

 Colorado is a craft beer mecca with so much good stuff.
 Obviously, a place named Coors Field is going to feature MillerCoors products first and foremost.
 But you can get some good stuff and even the beer vendors sometimes pack a few Dale’s Pale Ales.

 The larger stadium bars are your best bets.
-But inside the park you can find stuff from Colorado brewers New Belgium, Great Divide, Odell, Oskar Blues, Avery, Boulder Beer, Upslope Brewing, and Left Hand Brewing.
-The Sandlot also offers some interesting smaller batch selections.
+But inside the park you can find stuff from Colorado brewers New Belgium, Great Divide, Odell, Oskar Blues, Avery, and Left Hand Brewing.
+The Sandlot also offers some interesting smaller batch selections, and the Rooftop has a good selection on tap.
 And MillerCoors-owned Hop Valley and Colorado Native (with its good West Coast IPA) are fairly easy to find.

 The LoDo scene is great.
 There are full-serve restaurants, brewpubs, beer bars, sports bars, club-like bars, and cool rooftops.
 Older crowd pre-game, younger crowd post-game.
 If you can’t have a good time in and around this area, you’re either in recovery or just a boring person.